microsoft/onnxruntime/docs/tutorials/tutorials/export-pytorch-model.md

 import onnx
 import onnxruntime

-# Define a new operator in Python
-import numpy

 # Define model that uses an operator that is not present in the extensions library
 class MyModel(torch.nn.Module):
     def __init__(self):